White Sea–Baltic Canal: Waterway

 The total length of the waterway is 227 km, of which 48 km are man-made.
 The current flows north from Lake Onega to the White Sea, and all navigation marks are set according to it.
 Once in Lake Onega, ships can exit the southwest shore through the Svir River (and its two locks) to reach Lake Ladoga and then proceed down the Neva River to Saint Petersburg and the Baltic Sea.
 Alternatively, from Lake Onega river ships can sail eastward into the Volga–Baltic Waterway.

 Route

 The canal begins near Povenets settlement in Povenets bay of Lake Onega.
 After Povenets there are seven locks close together, forming the "Stairs of Povenets".
 These locks are the southern slope of the canal.
-The canal summit pond at 103 m elevation is 22 km long between locks 7 & 8.
+The canal summit pound at 103 m elevation is 22 km long between locks 7 & 8.
 The northern slope has twelve locks numbered 8–19.
 The route of the northern slope runs through five large lakes; Lake Matkozero between locks 8 & 9, Lake Vygozero between locks 9 & 10, Lake Palagorka between locks 10 & 11, Lake Voitskoye between locks 11 & 12 and Lake Matkozhnya between locks 13 & 14.
 The canal empties out into the Soroka Bay of the White Sea at Belomorsk.
 The settlements of Povenets, Segezha, Nadvoitsy, Sosnovets, and Belomorsk are located along the canal.